fzi-forschungszentrum-informatik/P3IV/docs/sections/utility.md

   3. Perform this for every line segment in the polyline and take the index and lambda of the shortest normal distance.
   4. Calculate arc-length and tangent for this line-segment

-Transforming a point (l, d) in arc-coordinates coordinates is done by iterating over individual line segments and finding the point on the line segment that corresponds to the (l) seeked for.
+Transforming a point (l, d) in arc-coordinates coordinates is done by iterating over individual line segments and finding the point on the line segment that corresponds to the (l) sought for.
 Based on the normal distance (d) and angle of that line segment, a Cartesian point is calculated.
 No interpolation is done during this operation.

 This implementation is based on the dissertation of J. Ziegler [1].
 This work takes _Phong Shading_ [2] as baseline.